magmide/magmide/posts/design-of-magmide.md

 - `magmide compile` would perform `check` first, and implies the presence of *some* computational programs, and therefore a full definition for it that includes a renderer.
 The compiler ships with a full definition for Host Magmide, so users don't have to supply a definition if that's their target.
 If there isn't any configured path to a computational program and its definition, an error is thrown.
 We could include a flag to merely exit successfully if there isn't any computational program present.
 - `magmide run` would perform `check` and `compile` first, and so again implies a computational program and full definition.
 It also implies the availability of a machine capable of running the rendered artifact, either the host machine itself if the program is in or compatible with Host Magmide, or some connected debuggable device.
 If there isn't a usable machine available, an error is thrown.

+## Bootstrapping plan

 To build a self-hosting and self-verifying compiler, we need to bootstrap it from a language capable of performing both functions.
 For this I've chosen Coq.

-Here are the steps I plan to take:

-## Formalize theory foundation

-Create the foundations of the purely abstract computational theory in Coq.
+First I'll create the foundations of the purely abstract computational theory in Coq.
 This is itself a fairly large task we can break up:

 - Formalize binary values and operations, as well as common type patterns as propositional predicates over binary arrays.
 This is pretty straightforward, and has already been done in [several](https://github.com/coq-community/bits) [other](https://github.com/mit-plv/bbv) [projects](https://github.com/jasmin-lang/coqword).
 However since Magmide intends to tie many trackable effects to binary operations such as integer overflow or division by zero, we might have to have our own implementation.
 - Formalize generic abstract machine states.
 Essentially we need a machine state definition that is polymorphic in what cores/instruction sets, register/memory banks, and environmental system calls it has access to.
 This definition should be as generic as possible so it can support even software hosted environments such as what's available to webassembly.